NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

   ![Endpoint response](node-info.png)

-  The Supernode Program requires monthly re-enrollments.
-We believe the set-and-forget philosophy of node operation rewards unhealthy behaviours, especially in a decentralised network where validators need to make informed decisions pertaining to the state of the network.
-  Prior to the month-end, a new enrollment address will be announced by [Twitter](https://twitter.com/nemofficial) and [Discord](https://www.discord.gg/xymcity).
-  The node operator has to re-enroll each month using a new enrollment address.
-Enrollment for the next month is available 4 days before the end of the preceding month.

   As an alternative to enrollment via NEM NanoWallet, you can send enroll transaction manually.
 It should be transfer transaction with message: ``enroll <NODE_HOST> <CODEWORD_HASH>`` send to current enrollment address.

   As a ``<NODE_HOST>`` you should use host from ``/node/info`` endpoint.
 Current ``<CODEWORD_HASH>`` can be fetched for specific account by main **public key** (Make sure you are using public - not private key) using Supernode API: ``https://nem.io/supernode/api/codeword/<main_public_Key>``.